 - The Google Story by David A. Vise and Mark Malseed: The Google Story is a book about the Internet success of Google.
 It is the story of Google's founders; Sergey Brin and Larry Page, and starts with how they dropped out of graduate school at Stanford University before creating the search engine.

 - Good to Great by James C. Collins: This is a management book by James C. Collins that aims to describe how companies transition from being average to great and how they can fail to make the transition.

 - The Innovator's Dilemma by Clayton M. Christensen: The Innovator's Dilemma is the most well-known work of the Harvard professor and businessman Clayton Christensen.
 First published in 1997, the book suggests that successful companies can put too much emphasis on customers' current needs, and fail to adopt new technology or business models that will meet their customers' unstated or future needs.

-- The Toyota Way: The Toyota Way is a set of principles and behaviors that underlie the Toyota Motor Corporation's managerial approach and production system.
+- The Toyota Way: The Toyota Way is a set of principles and behaviours that underlie the Toyota Motor Corporation's managerial approach and production system.
 Toyota first summed up its philosophy, values and manufacturing ideals in 2001, calling it "The Toyota Way 2001".